GoodBadChad/good-bad-chad-br/README.md

 # Web Game
 "The Good The Bad and CHAD" is a single player story driven rpg, platformer adventure game written in JavaScript.

+# Story Synopsis
+You are CHAD - ripped, courageous, charming, and very full of yourself.
+Your whole life changes when you are asked to investigate some weird noises in a cave, and are thrust into an interdimensional adventure to stop an evil wizard with nothing but a slingshot and your trusty wooden sword!
+You must save the multiverse in order to save your peaceful village.
+Are you up for the task?
+And if you are, will you still be the same when you return?

 # Run Locally
 Run the game through local host from the index.html file.